hasanashik/k3s-aws-api-deployment/README.md

 ### Steps:
 1. Create a directory named `aws-infra` in the repository.
-2. Write Terraform or CloudFormation code to provision the following resources:
+2. Write Terraform code to provision the following resources:
    - A VPC with both public and private subnets.
    - A NAT Gateway in the public subnet.
    - Necessary security groups.